Integral transformation of Heun's equation and some applications: Monodromy and integral transformation

+By expanding the r.h.s. of the first equality, we have the same expression.
+The second formula follows from

-We assume that the function $y(w)$ is a solution of a second-order differential equation, the two points $a, b \in \Cplx $ are regular singularities of the differential equation whose exponents are $0$ and $\theta _a$, $0$ and $\theta _b$ respectively, and the Euler transformations $\langle [\gamma _{z} ,\gamma _p ],y \rangle _{\kappa } $ defined in Eq.(\ref{eq:inttransDy1}) are non-zero for $p=a,b$.
+The other formulas are shown similarly. \end{proof} From now on, we assume that the function $y(w)$ is a solution of a second-order differential equation, the two points $a, b \in \Cplx $ are regular singularities of the differential equation whose exponents are $0$ and $\theta _a$, $0$ and $\theta _b$ respectively, where the case of Heun's equation and that of the differential equation $D_{y_1}(\theta _0, \theta _1, \theta _t, \theta _{\infty}; \lambda ,\mu )$ are included.
 We put the base point $o$ of integrals in Eq.(\ref{eq:inttransDy1}) on the left side of the path $p _{ab}$.
-Let $y^{(2)} (w)$ be a solution of the second-order differential equation such that the functions $y(w)$, $y^{(2)} (w)$ form a basis of solutions of the differential equation, and we denote the monodromy matrices around the singularity $w=p$ by
+Let $y^{(2)} (w)$ be a solution of the second-order differential equation such that the functions $y(w)$, $y^{(2)} (w)$ form a basis of solutions of the differential equation, and we denote the monodromy matrices around the singularity $w=a$ by

-The eigenvalues of the monodromy matrix $M'^{(p)}$ in Eq.(\ref{eq:monodAB}) are $1$ and $e^{2\pi \sqrt{-1} \theta _p}$.
-If one of the exponents around the singularities $w=p$ is zero, then there exists a non-zero solution $f(w)$ that is holomorphic about $w=p$ and it follows from Eq.(\ref{eq:gzgidecom}) that the function $\langle [\gamma _{z} ,\gamma _p] , f \rangle _{\kappa } $ is zero.
-Let $p'_1 y(w)+ p'_2y^{(2)}(w)$ be a non-zero holomorphic solution of the differential equation about $w=p$.
+The eigenvalues of the monodromy matrix $M'^{(a)}$ in Eq.(\ref{eq:monodAB}) are $1$ and $e^{2\pi \sqrt{-1} \theta _a}$.
+If one of the exponents around the singularities $w=a$ is zero, then there exists a non-zero solution $f(w)$ that is holomorphic about $w=a$ and it follows from Eq.(\ref{eq:gzgidecom}) that the function $\langle [\gamma _{z} ,\gamma _a] , f \rangle _{\kappa } $ is zero.
+Let $a'_1 y(w)+ a'_2y^{(2)}(w)$ be a non-zero holomorphic solution of the differential equation about $w=a$.
 Then we have

-Since $p'_1 y_1(w)^{\gamma _p}+ p'_2 y^{(2)} (w)^{\gamma _p}=p'_1 y(w)+ p'_2y^{(2)}(w)$, we have
+Since $a'_1 y_1(w)^{\gamma _a}+ a'_2 y^{(2)} (w)^{\gamma _a}=a'_1 y(w)+ a'_2 y^{(2)}(w)$, we have